DMARC: How to Prevent Email Spoofing

 Modern email authentication uses a combination of three methods: SPF, DKIM, and DMARC.
 These methods help ensure that a message came from a sender shown in the From header.

-By deploying DMARC, email senders can prevent spoofed spam and phishing emails from reaching their email subscribers and customers, protect their brand and the subscribers’ personal data.
+By deploying DMARC, email senders can prevent spoofed spam and phishing emails from reaching their email subscribers and customers, protecting their brand and the subscribers’ personal data.

 This post explains the basics of SPF, DKIM, and DMARC, and tells how to deploy DMARC properly and read DMARC reports.